 Midtown (MLS #234) embodies a timeless post-war ambiance.
-With the sole exception of the Midtown Shopping Center, its exclusive residential appeal, convenient locale and comparative entry-level home prices draw many a prospective homeowner to Midtown.
+With the sole exception of the Midtown Shopping Center, its exclusive residential appeal, convenient locale, and comparative entry-level home prices draw many prospective homeowners to Midtown.

 Midtown holds claim to a dedicated and active Residents Association.
 Formed in 1994, the Association’s chief focus is maintaining the quality of life in this Palo Alto district.

 Its entry-level affordability, accessibility, recreational opportunities, and commitment to the quality of life make Midtown the sweet spot for many looking to call Palo Alto home.

 - Considered one of Palo Alto’s more affordable, entry-level neighborhoods

 - Offers a mature, mainly residential ‘lived-in’ atmosphere

 - Numerous well-established trees line its streets